 Chronic suppurative otitis media is a persistent perforation of the tympanic membrane with chronic suppurative drainage.

-Initial treatment is with topical antibiotics.
+Initially, treat with topical antibiotics.

 Surgery is needed for certain types of perforation and damaged ossicles and to remove any cholesteatomas.